-"After I saved \$150 in prize money, I bought the house she rented with it.
-Then I gave it to her and explained how boxing paid for it."
+"After I saved \$170 from my winnings, I bought the house she rented, and gave it to her."

-"Once I showed her that no one has come close to beating me, She was ok with it."
+"I explained how boxing paid for it.
+Once I showed her that no one has come close to beating me, She was ok with it."